Irene-arch/YouTube-Projects-Datasets/README.md

 - Length of name less than 32
 - Name begins with letter or underscore ("_")
 - Schema name cannot begin with "pg_" as PostgreSQL reserves names with this prefix for system-level schemas.

+**PostgreSQL Data Types**

+The CHAR data type is used to represent a sequence of characters.
+It differs from VARCHAR in that values stored in a CHAR column do not vary in length.
+If a sequence is stored that is less than the fixed length, N, spaces are added to the end to ensure the string is of the expected length.
+Specifying a CHAR column without N defaults to a column that can only store a single character.
+This is the equivalent of `CHAR(1)`

+Precision is the total number of digits in the number before and after the decimal point.
+Scale is the number of digits to the right of the decimal point.
+DECIMAL(precision, scale) ie DECIMAL(8,2) eg 100,000.56 - the comma is not included.

+Boolean values can be used to represent the state of an object having one of three possible values.
+One possible value is a true state.
+The other possible value is a false state.
+A third possibility for a boolean column's value is a null entry that is used if the value is unknown.

+Temporal values are used when representing a date and/or a time related to a table record.
+The most complete temporal data type is the TIMESTAMP type which stores both a date and time as the column value.
+Other types include DATE, TIME
   </details>